BOB HARTRANFT | Good Thinking

 Some useful tools and patterns: Academic records are now almost universally digitally stored and readily retrieved for analysis.
 “PowerSchool” – or its competitors – can easily retrieve all the data for all the cohorts where a student has received a grade, allowing calculation of a student’s class rank whenever desired, and with an algorithm which excludes arbitrary premiums for “honors” courses.

 Patterns of class rank vs. SAT are very stable at both high schools and colleges: while individual SAT (Math + Critical Reading) scores show considerable scatter, the best-fit SAT score line barely changes from class to class.
 The mean SAT (M+CR) of the fiftieth percentile student in a class, for example, is typically within four SAT points of that value for both the preceding and the following class.
 The shape of the curve is similarly stable, especially at colleges: nearly linear over all but the highest and lowest class ranks.

-Therefore the mean equivalent SAT values for a given percentile class rank can be taken from those of the most recently graduated class at that high school.
+Therefore the mean equivalent SAT values for a current rank can be taken from those of the most recently graduated class at that high school.

 Further, most American colleges publish the mean SAT scores for their 25th and 75th percentile first year students, and tables of these values are updated every year.
 Like the earlier values, these values are typically stable from year to year: about 200 SAT points apart, with only slowly changing median values.

-A proposed solution: The patterns above allow direct prediction of a candidate’s first year class rank at a college by finding the class rank at that college with the same mean SAT as the candidate’s high school class rank: see the graph above.
-Note that this automatically adjusts for:
+A proposed solution: The patterns above allow direct prediction of a candidate’s first year rank at a college by finding the class rank at the college with the same mean SAT as the candidate’s high school class rank: see the graph above.
+This automatically adjusts for:

 1. The academic aptitude of the candidate’s actual high school competitors and potential college competitors.